 You’ve just been on a long flight and you’re exhausted.
 Dreary-eyed you scribble, filling out an immigration card.
 And as the surrounding passengers and begin to perform of their long-awaited exodus, marching toward the promised splendors that lay just beyond baggage claim, you realize something.
 You haven’t planned ahead.
 You don’t have accommodation organised and have no idea how to fill out the “Address” section of the immigration form.

 Let this be a cautionary tale to you all.
 This scenario is an avoidable one, only if you prepare yourself and organize a place to rest your weary head BEFORE embarking on your flight to Oz.
-Avoid sticky questions from customs officials and show up with a friend’s address or proof of a hotel or
+Avoid sticky questions from customs officials and show up with a friend’s address or proof of a hotel or AirBnb reservation.
+You’ll feel better knowing that once you land you’ll at least have a temporary place to call home.

 3. Save Some Money